eghove/liri-node-bot/README.md

 [![Do What It Says Demo](http://img.youtube.com/vi/wfqIPY-6BNo/0.jpg)](http://www.youtube.com/watch?v=wfqIPY-6BNo)

+## How Do I Change The `do-what-it-says` Command?
+If you'd like to change the action executed by the `do-what-it-says-command`, please open your local version of `random.txt` in a text editor (like Visual Studio Code).
+Change the first phrase (before the comma) to one of the commands above and the second phrase to the item for which you wish to search.

 ## What Node Modules does LIRI Bot Use?
 LIRI Bot uses the following Node.js modules (and their embedded dependencies):
 * axios,